North Korea will never fully give up nuclear weapons: top defector

 [SEOUL] North Korea will never completely give up its nuclear weapons, a top defector said ahead of leader Kim Jong Un's landmark summit with US President Donald Trump next month.

-His remarks come ahead of an unprecedented summit between Mr Kim and Mr Trump in Singapore on June 12 where North Korea's nuclear and missile programmes are expected to dominate the agenda.
+His remarks come ahead of an unprecedented summit between Kim and Trump in Singapore on June 12, at which North Korea's nuclear and missile programmes are expected to dominate the agenda.

-North and South Korea affirmed their commitment to the goal of denuclearisation of the peninsula at summit last month, and Pyongyang announced at the weekend it will destroy its only known nuclear test site next week.
+North and South Korea affirmed their commitment to the goal of denuclearisation of the peninsula at a summit last month, and Pyongyang announced at the weekend it would destroy its only known nuclear test site next week.

+South Korean President Moon Jae In welcomed the announcement Monday, calling it an "initial step in the complete denuclearisation of North Korea."
+But North Korea has not made public what concessions it is offering, and the South's JoongAng Ilbo daily noted it had only invited journalists to witness the operation at the Punggye-ri site.

+"It is regrettable that North Korea did not invite nuclear experts to the destruction of the test site," it said in an editorial.
+"If North Korea has really decided to denuclearise, it has no reason not to invite them."

 Pyongyang has said it does not need nuclear weapons if the security of its regime is guaranteed.

-"Giving it up soon after Kim Jong Un himself labelled it the 'treasured sword for defending peace' and a firm guarantee for the future?
-It can never happen," Mr Thae said.

-In his memoir that hit shelves Monday, Mr Thae added: "More people should realise that North Korea is desperately clinging to its nuclear programme more than anything."

-Tensions on and around the peninsula had been mounting for years as Pyongyang's nuclear and ballistic missile programmes saw it subjected to multiple rounds of increasingly strict sanctions by the UN Security Council, the US, EU, South Korea and others.
+- 'Peace gestures' - Tensions on and around the peninsula had been mounting for years as Pyongyang's nuclear and ballistic missile programmes saw it subjected to increasingly strict sanctions by the UN Security Council, the US, EU, South Korea and others.

-Mr Kim has also twice visited China after not paying his respects to President Xi Jinping in the six years since he inherited power from his father, and met the South's President Moon Jae-in in the Demilitarized Zone that divides their countries.
+Kim has also twice visited China after failing to pay his respects to President Xi Jinping in the six years since he inherited power from his father.
+He also met the South's President Moon Jae-in in the Demilitarized Zone that divides their countries.

+A North Korean delegation led by Pak Thae Song, vice-chairman of the ruling Workers' Party of Korea's Central Committee, meanwhile arrived in Beijing, the North's official KCNA news agency reported.

+It followed earlier reports in Japanese media that a high-level North Korean official was in Beijing to brief China about Pompeo's recent visit to Pyongyang.
+Mr Pompeo returned with three freed US detainees, the latest in the North's diplomatic overtures.

-North Korea's sudden change in attitude was probably driven by the mounting international sanctions imposed over its weapons programmes that had begun to take a toll on the livelihoods of ordinary citizens, Mr Thae said.
+Pyongyang's sudden change in attitude was probably driven by the mounting international sanctions, which have included measures hitting sectors including coal, fish, textiles and overseas workers, Thae said.

-As of last year the UN Security Council sanctions included measures on sectors such as coal, fish, textiles and overseas workers.

-"North Korea did not foresee the destructive power of these sanctions," Mr Thae told the interview.
-"These sanctions are threatening the livelihoods of millions of North Koreans at the root."

-But Pyongyang had a long history of making overtures that ultimately came to nothing, he warned.
+But it had a long history of making overtures that ultimately came to nothing, he warned.

-"North Korea's diplomacy has always been a repeat of hardline and appeasement," Thae said.
+"North Korea's diplomacy has always been a repeat of hardline and appeasement," Mr Thae said.

 "It is North Korea's diplomatic tactic to push the situation to extreme confrontation and suddenly send peace gestures."